paultibbetts/anstead/README.md

 - [ ] xdebug
 - [ ] laravel.log file still stored in storage and not managed by logrotate

+## Demo

+An example project is available at https://github.com/ptibbetts/anstead-example-project

 ## What's included

 This playbook configures the following and more: